Some Microsoft Azure customers are still experiencing connectivity issues after an outage that began shortly Monday before 11 a.m. Pacific Time.More

 Specifically, the partnership means that customers will be able to run Oracle software (including Java, Oracle Database and Oracle WebLogic Server) on Microsoft’s Windows Server Hyper-V or in Windows Azure, with certification and full support from Oracle.

 Microsoft also will be offering those Oracle software to its Windows Azure customers, while Oracle will make Oracle Linux available to Windows Azure customers, according to a press release from the companies.More

+Microsoft is unveiling today some details about the upcoming refreshes to its key enterprise IT offerings.
 The updates include Windows Server 2012 R2 and System Center 2012 R2 — to be released by the end of this year.
 SQL Server 2014 is slated for release shortly after that.
 Previews of all three will be available later…More

 Microsoft has been steadily growing its cloud business into one of its largest revenue-generating divisions.
 Now it’s expanding its footprint in the fast-growing cloud market in Asia.